What set out as a plan for 3 nights turned into 5 days in Mcleodganj and Dharamshala, and honestly, I could’ve happily stayed on for a month.

 How to Get Around

 Walk.
 Yeah, it’s hard, because the entire city is built in the mountains, and there’s slopes EVERYWHERE, but you gotta werk ‘em thighs and glutes!
-It’s the best way to get around.
-I walked everywhere (with a busted knee, no less, God help me).
+It’s the best way to get around, and I walked everywhere (with a busted knee, no less, God help me).

 You could also take a bike or a Scooty on hire, but why would you do that when you’d rather walk in the mountains? 🙂

-If you’re going to McLeodganj and Dharamshala, I hope this post helps you plan the most amazing trip ever.
+If you’re looking to spend 5 days in McLeodganj and Dharamshala (or more, or less), I hope this post helps you plan the most amazing trip ever.
 Send me a picture, would you?

 Hit me up if you find something I’ve missed.
 I’ll go back 🙂